HPCSYSPROS/CFP18/README.md

 Submission Deadline - August 19th (NO EXTENSIONS)

 Supercomputing systems present complex challenges to personnel who design, deploy and maintain these systems.
 Building these systems and keeping them running require novel solutions that are unique to high performance computing.
 The success of any supercomputing center depends on stable and reliable systems, and HPC Systems Professionals are crucial to that success.

 The Third Annual HPC Systems Professionals Workshop will bring together systems administrators, systems architects, and systems analysts in order to share best practices, discuss cutting-edge technologies, and advance the state-of-the-practice for HPC systems.

-This year we will change the format of submissions as well as the submission timeline.
-While papers will still be suitable for submission we will also be opening the submission process to different types of artifacts, in an effort to align the submissions with the professional discipline of HPC Systems.
+This year, various types of artifacts as well as written papers will be accepted in an effort to match the high-quality technical efforts of the HPC System Professionals community with the HPCSYSPROS submission process.
+This will change the format of submissions as well as the submission timeline.

 Submissions Website:  http://hpcsyspros.org/submit